|Intelligence and Learning|

 Intelligence and Learning

 The central feature of intelligence is the ability to understand what is really going on out there and to respond to events with successful and adaptive behavior.
-Intelligence is built from subsystems that sense, decide, remember and act. t is fashionable to speak in terms of "mental abilities" and to list a number of different mental abilities XE "Mental abilities" n terms of educational concerns, such as reading, writing, math and music.
+Intelligence is built from subsystems that sense, decide, remember and action.
+It is fashionable to speak in terms of "mental abilities" and to list a number of different mental abilities in terms of educational concerns, such as reading, writing, math and music.
 The brain is modular with a host of different functions contributing to intelligence.

 Intelligence is about survival in a threatening world.
 Humans survive because of the genius abilities such as vision, hearing, skilled movement and speech, all abilities that are built into their brain, innate gifts from nature.
 Humans do not have learn how to see or how to hear what is going on out there, but they do have to learn what it means to them today.
 This is an interactive process.
 Speech is an advanced form of sound interaction.
 Although modern humans tend to emphasize individual thought and expression, most thinking involves group activity and the value of speech is to connect individuals in “thinking” groups.
 Books and other publications link large numbers of humans in common patterns of language-dependent thinking.